Nancypatel1103/ComplianceClient/Interface/Interface.md

     sudo apt update
     sudo apt upgrade
     ```
-25. Run the SSH command in the terminal to check that SSH is installed.
-Assign an IP address to your Ubuntu server on the local network.
-In VirtualBox Manager, change the network adapter setting to "Bridged Adapter" and note the IP address assigned to your main network adapter.

      ```

-    sudo apt-get install openssh-server
+25. Then connect to your Ubuntu server.
     ```

-26. You can start and stop the virtual machine using the VBoxManage command from the terminal.

-   - To power on:
-     ```
-     VBoxManage startvm "Ubuntu Server 22.04" --type headless
-     ```

-   - To power off:
-     ```
-     VBoxManage controlvm "Ubuntu Server 22.04" poweroff
-     ```

-27. To connect via SSH from your host OS, ensure you have the SSH client installed.
-For most Unix-like systems.
-    ```
-    sudo apt install openssh-client
-    ```
-28. Then connect to your Ubuntu server.
-    ```
     ssh username@ip_address
     ```

-29. For enhanced security, generate an SSH key pair and copy the public key to your Ubuntu server.
-    ```
-    ssh-keygen -o -b 4096 -t rsa
-    ssh-copy-id -i ~/.ssh/id_rsa.pub username@ip_address
-    ```
-30. After Ubuntu is installed, go into the terminal and issue a command.
+26. After Ubuntu is installed, go into the terminal and issue a command.
 Keep the username added in Ubuntu in the Ubuntu server username.
     ```
      sudo vi /etc/sudoers.d/<ubuntu_server_username>
     ```